ryan-brazeal-ufl/RubPyxRobot/docs/index.md

      <img width="500px" src="https://github.com/ryan-brazeal-ufl/RubpyxRobot/raw/master/images/IMG_2183.jpeg">
  21. An assembled Hand.<br>
      <img width="500px" src="https://github.com/ryan-brazeal-ufl/RubpyxRobot/raw/master/images/IMG_2184.jpeg">
- 22. Gently open the fingers of the hand and install a soft pad on each 'fingertip' (foam or cork works well).<br>
+ 22. Gently open the fingers of the hand to check that they can fully open and then gently close the fingers to check that they can fully close.
+If the fingers do not fully open or fully close, then the position of the servo horn on the servo motor shaft needs to be adjusted.
+Lastly, install a soft pad on each 'fingertip' (foam or cork works well).<br>
      <img width="500px" src="https://github.com/ryan-brazeal-ufl/RubpyxRobot/raw/master/images/IMG_2185.jpeg">
  23. Repeat this process three more times in order to assemble all four Hands.<br>
      <img width="500px" src="https://github.com/ryan-brazeal-ufl/RubpyxRobot/raw/master/images/IMG_2186.jpeg">

 ### ii.
 Assemble the Frame

  1. The last three 3D Parts listed above (four of each) and 24 wood screws are needed to build the Frame.<br>
     <img width="500px" src="https://github.com/ryan-brazeal-ufl/RubpyxRobot/raw/master/images/IMG_2187.jpeg">
  2. <br>